Pre-arrival guide

 After arrival

-Apart from finding your way from the airport and learning to get around in the city, you can now look forward to exploring your new home and joining the introduction week.
+Apart from finding your way from the airport and learning to get around in the city, you can now look forward to exploring your new home.
 Start getting familiar with life in Sweden, and prepare for the Swedish bureaucracy of getting a Swedish personal number, and if needed, opening a Swedish bank account.

 To-do✔